dariodip/rfd-discovery/README.md

 `python build.py build_ext --inplace`

-this generate C code from Cython code and try to compile it. <br>
+this will generate C code from Cython code and will try to compile it. <br>

 ** Note that you'll need gcc or other C compiler  **